-The Ph.D. in Music Education is for those persons who wish to teach at the college level or obtain positions of leadership in school music programs (P-12).
+The PhD in Music Education is for individuals who wish to teach at the college level or obtain positions of leadership in school music programs (P-12).
 Students admitted to this program will have a previous degree in music education, hold a valid teaching license/certificate, and have at least 3 years of teaching experience in school music settings.

 A core of studies centered on philosophy and research is supplemented by coursework in music and related fields.
-The focus of the program is on encouraging each doctoral student to develop to his or her fullest capacity through individual research projects, independent studies with music education faculty members, presentations at professional conferences, and publications in music education research journals.
-Every effort is made to plan a program based on individual students’ needs and interests while maintaining standards of musical and scholarly excellence.
+The program focuses on encouraging each doctoral student to develop to their fullest capacity through individual research projects, independent studies with music education faculty members, presentations at professional conferences, and publications in music education research journals.
+Every effort is made to plan a program based around the needs and interests of students while maintaining standards of musical and scholarly excellence.

-The Ph.D. program in Music Education helps prepare students for music leadership positions at a time when music teaching and learning – both in and out of the schools – is undergoing great change.
-Preparing informed music teacher educators who are at the forefront of this trend is central.
+The PhD program in Music Education prepares students for music leadership positions at a time when music teaching and learning – both in and out of the schools – is experiencing great change.
 Graduates of the music education doctoral program consistently secure faculty positions in college and university music programs, community music schools, and K-12 settings.